farcasterxyz/auth-monorepo/packages/README.md

 ## App Client

-If you're building a [connected app](https://docs.farcaster.xyz/learn/what-is-farcaster/apps#connected-apps), use an app client.
+If you're building a [connected app](https://docs.farcaster.xyz/learn/what-is-farcaster/apps#connected-apps), use an _app client_.

 You can use an app client to create a Farcaster Connect relay channel, generate a URL to request a signature from the user's Farcaster wallet app, and verify the returned signature.